Quarantined, But Not Alone

 During this difficult time, one of the most special gifts I received was a video from a ton of people at Appian naming themselves “Kelsey’s Krew.”
 This video really showed how much they cared and helped to lift up my spirits during this challenging period.

 All in all, in the five months of my treatment, I never felt like I was going through this by myself.
-I have an amazing fiancé, family, and friends; and to have the added layer of love and support from my team at work meant more than I could say.
+I have amazing family and friends; and to have the added layer of love and support from my team at work meant more than I could say.

 And the support didn’t stop with my immediate team!
 All throughout Appian, people have been amazing during the course of my treatment.
 I’ve received many notes of encouragement, books, dinners, flowers, treats from Appian’s most fabulous baker, many TikTok dances, as well as support from other people going through treatment currently or in the past.
 To say that Appian shows up for their people is an understatement.